 The Critical Issues Summit is a curiosity-driven, action-oriented two-week gathering of change makers from around the world.

 Choose to explore one of five global critical issues as small groups in Cambodia, Laos, Thailand, or Vietnam.
 Then come together to participate in a conference featuring issue experts, workshops, and community building.
 Join teens from more than 20 countries across the globe and delegates from local communities most impacted by the critical issues students will explore.
-Move toward making real change with a $10,000 design challenge to support innovative solutions to one of the critical issues.
+Move toward making real change with an up to $10,000 design challenge to support innovative solutions to one of the critical issues.

 Learn more about the other Critical Issues tracks: